pratham-pai/pratham-pai/README.md

 </div>

 ### About Me
-Hi, I'm Pratham Pai, an ISE graduate from Sir.
-M Visvesvaraya Institute of Technology, Bangalore.
+Hi, I'm Pratham Pai, an Information Science Engineering graduate from Sir.
+M Visvesvaraya Institute of Technology and a Software engineer proficient in Python and SQL, with expertise in web development, data analysis, and machine learning.
+Passionate about open-source contributions and continuous learning.
+Jack of all trades with a knack for problem-solving and collaboration.
+I consistently adopt a calm and logical approach to challenges.
 Actively seeking Python Development / Data Analysis / Cloud Engineer roles - Find the latest version of my resume here -> [Pratham Pai's Resume](https://drive.google.com/drive/folders/162YKBjx39l2kYi-hKrkzV2eDapIQerL_?usp=sharing)

-I'm a person who is naturally drawn to logical problem-solving and enjoy working with data-driven approaches.
-I find satisfaction in analyzing information, identifying patterns, and deriving insights to make informed decisions.
-I consistently adopt a calm and logical approach to challenges.

 #### Skills: